oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

-# Review and Connect to Oracle Cloud World Lab Environment
+# Review and Connect to Oracle CloudWorld Lab Environment

 ## Introduction